top of page

 • Example: "Distinguish between data and information in a digital context."

-• Response approach: Define data and information, highlight how data becomes information through processing, and summarize the key distinction.
+• Response approach: Define data and information, highlight how data becomes information through processing, and summarise the key distinction.

 Explain (3-4 marks)